intel-cloud/cosbench/README.md

 COSBench - Cloud Object Storage Benchmark
 =========================================

-COSBench is a benchmarking tool to measure the performance of Cloud Object Storage Service.
-Object storage is an emerging technology which is different traditional File System (e.g. NFS) or Block Device System (e.g. iSCSI), and Amazon* S3 and Openstack* swift are well known object storage solution.
+COSBench is a benchmarking tool to measure the performance of Cloud Object Storage services.
+Object storage is an emerging technology that is different from traditional file systems (e.g., NFS) or block device systems (e.g., iSCSI).
+Amazon S3 and Openstack* swift are well-known object storage solutions.

-COSbench now supports openstack swift and amplidata v2.3, 2.5 and 3.1, also it supports custom adaptor.
+COSBench now supports OpenStack* Swift and Amplidata v2.3, 2.5 and 3.1, as well as custom adaptors.

 Important Notice and Contact Information